Adaptive Weighted Multi-View Clustering: Discussion

 \section{Discussion}

-We have developed a weighted multi-view NMF (WM-NMF) algorithm, with the goal of learning multi-view data for integrative clustering analysis.
-One key feature of WM-NMF is the ability to learn both view-specific and observation-specific weights to quantify each view’s information content.
+We develop a weighted multi-view NMF (WM-NMF) algorithm, with the goal of learning multi-view data for integrative clustering analysis.
+One key feature of WM-NMF is the ability to learn both view-specific and reconstruction weights to quantify each view’s information content.
 Thus, the unnecessary views’ adverse effects can be alleviated and the positive effects of the important views are enlarged, making WM-NMF robust to the potentially heterogeneous multi-view data.
-Such ability enables WM-NMF to deal with heterogeneous and corrupted data.
-In this paper, we studied the property of the introduced weighting scheme for integrating multi-view data under the NMF framework.
-Technically, our proposed weighting scheme can be integrated into other methods such as model-based approach.
-In practice, different views often consist of variables from different domains, such as being continuous, categorical, and count-valued, so a mixed model with the proposed weighting scheme can be potentially used to handle the mixed multi-view data~jointly.
+Such ability enables WM-NMF to deal with heterogeneous and noisy data.
+Technically, our proposed weighting scheme can be integrated into other methods such as model-based approaches.
+Therefore, we may combine the benefits of the model-based approaches with the weighting scheme to study the theoretical properties.